 You probably noticed that store-bought crusts were used (the big aluminum pan gives that away).
 You may want to use your own recipe for double-crust pie, but after trial and error I've found that the chubby little Dough Boy is a much better crust maker than I am.
 These turned out flaky and are great for this pie.

 Update: I often the Pillsbury pre-made crust in the box that you just unroll into the pie pan.
-They’re even better than the pre-made crust already in the pans.
-I’ll use the crust the pan if I’m really in a hurry, but the rolled crust or homemade will be my go-to now!
+They're even better than the pre-made crust already in the pans.
+I'll use the premade crust if I'm really in a hurry, but the rolled crust or homemade will be my go-to now!

 The key to the filling of Double-Crust Peach Pie is the fresh ingredients - peaches, spices, lemon juice.
 And yes, you need to throw out that seven-year-old container of nutmeg.

 I'll often slice 7-8 large peaches to get that puffy, loaded peach pie look.
 You know, the one on the front of the magazine that is cut and looks a mile high?